-No additional accessory was taken into account for the implementation phase insulation of the product.
+No additional accessory was taken into account for the implementation phase insulation product.

-PARAMETER VALUE/DESCRIPTION Wastage of materials on the building site before waste processing, generated by the product's installation (specified by type) 5 % Distance 25 km to landfill by truck Output materials (specified by type) as results of waste processing at the building site e.g. of collection for recycling, for energy recovering, disposal Packaging wastes are 100 % collected and modeled as landfilled (specified by route) Glass wool losses are landfilled
+PARAMETER VALUE/DESCRIPTION Wastage of materials on the building site before waste processing, generated by the product's installation (specified by type) 2% Distance 42 km to landfill by truck Output materials (specified by type) as results of waste processing at the building site e.g. of collection for recycling, for energy recovering, disposal (specified by route) Packaging wastes are 100% collected and modeled as recovered matter Glass wool losses are landfilled